How important is sleep in helping to avoid surgery?

 - and negative mood and low function uniformly across the day,

 - (It is interesting to note that the good sleepers start the day off well but as the day wore on, the pain caused similar issues of physical function pain catastrophizing.
 This should clearly show that sleep is an important part of a comprehensive program to reversing back pain BUT not THE component of healing).

 Pain and insomnia

-- In other words their suggestion was to address the sleep problems to improve the neck pain.
+- In other words, their suggestion was to address sleep problems to improve neck pain.

 In our opinion, the permanent cure for neck pain and instability is not long-term narcotic medications or steroids, though sometimes a prescription or nerve block is necessary to get a person through the most acute phase of pain.
 Decreasing the acute pain allows the patient to sleep and rest while the Prolotherapy stimulates the ligaments to tighten and properly restore vertebral alignment.